Diploma, BA (Hons), Graduate Diploma and MA in Theology, Ministry and Mission

 - insists on contextual reflection, enabling us to discern God’s call in the times and places of our work;

 - fosters a personal formation that engages your prayer and deepens your trust in God’s love, strengthening you to minister that love to others.

 Who is it for?

-The Ordination Training pathway is for those who have received a bishop’s recommendation to train for ordination.
+The Ordained Ministry training pathway is for those who have received a bishop’s recommendation to train for ordination for the Church of England.
 This pathway is also taken by those recommended for ordination training training through the equivalent process of another denomination.

 - Diploma of Higher Education (DipHE) in Theology, Ministry, and Mission